Interactive Brokers vs. Saxo

 With commodities, you can trade spot metals, CFDs, futures, options, and ETCs.
 However, the pricing has three tiers: classic, platinum, and VIP.
 The VIP level supports trades with lower amounts.

-It will cost you more to attain the VIP level, but the benefits will be worth it.
+It will cost you more to attain the VIP level, but it has benefits.
 The broker will give you access to cryptocurrencies without needing an exchange or wallet.
-That means you cannot buy physical cryptocurrencies but can still trade their price movements.
+That means you cannot trade physical cryptocurrencies but can still trade their price movements.

 Saxo offers three platforms to support online trading, and they are as follows: